EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 - **Dependencies:** Specifies dependencies that must be met prior to execution of an atomic test.
 - **Dependency Executor Type:** Specifies an override execution type for dependencies.
 By default, dependencies are executed using the framework specified in Executor Type.
 In most cases, 'PowerShell' is specified as a dependency executor type when 'CommandPrompt' is specified as an executor type.

-#### Input Parameters
+##### Input Parameters

 - **Name:** Specifies the name of the input argument.
 This must be lowercase and can optionally, have underscores.
 Within executors and dependencies, reference the input using #{input_name}.
 - **Description:** Specifies a human-readable description of the input argument.
 - **Type:** Specifies the data type of the input argument.
 The following data types are supported: Path, Url, String, Integer, Float.
 - **Default:** Specifies a default value for an input argument

-#### Dependency Parameters
+##### Dependency Parameters

 - **Description:** Specifies a human-readable description of the dependency.
 This should be worded in the following form: SOMETHING must SOMETHING
 - **Prereq Command:** Specifies commands to check if prerequisites for running this test are met.
 For the "command_prompt" executor, if any command returns a non-zero exit code, the pre-requisites are not met.
 For the "powershell" executor, all commands are run as a script block and the script block must return 0 for success.
-- **Get Prereq Command:** Specifies commands to meet this prerequisite or a message describing how to meet this prereq More specifically, this command is designed to satisfy either of the following conditions:
+- **Get Prereq Command:** Specifies commands to meet this prerequisite or a message describing how to meet this prereq.
+More specifically, this command is designed to satisfy either of the following conditions:
     1) If a prerequisite is not met, perform steps necessary to satify the prerequisite.
 Such a command should be implemented when prerequisites can be satisfied in an automated fashion.
     2) If a prerequisite is not met, inform the user what the steps are to satisfy the prerequisite.
 Such a message should be presented to the user in the case that prerequisites cannot be satisfied in an automated fashion.

+##### Attack Technique Parameters

+- **Attack Technique:** Specifies one or more MITRE ATT&CK techniques that to which this technique applies.
+Per MITRE naming convention, an attack technique should start with "T" followed by a 4 digit number.
+The MITRE sub-technique format is also supported: TNNNN.NNN
+- **DisplayName:** Specifies the name of the technique as defined by ATT&CK.
+Example: 'Audio Capture'